 It’s one of those things we don’t like to think about.
 Meanwhile, it can busy taking hold just below the surface of our gums.
 It can be caused by gingivitis or periodontitis, both of which can be easily prevented with proper oral hygiene.

-But how serious are these two conditions and how badly can they impact your oral health?
+But how serious are these two conditions?
+And how badly can they impact your oral health?

-This is when the trouble begins as bacteria can creep in, but the good news is that the signs of gingivitis can be reversed.
+It’s caused by the build-up of bacterial plaque around the tooth.
+This triggers an immune response which not only causes inflammation of the gums.
+It can also cause the gums to begin to separate from teeth.
+This is when the trouble begins as bacteria can creep in.
+The good news is that the signs of gingivitis can be reversed.

-But what exactly are the triggers for gingivitis?
+But what exactly are symptoms of gingivitis?